Szymon Szewczyk

-Szymon Szewczyk (born December 21, 1982) is a Polish professional basketball player for Anwil Włocławek of the PLK. of the Polish Basketball League (PLK).
-Standing at 6'9, he plays both the power forward / center positions.
+Szymon Szewczyk (born December 21, 1982) is a Polish former professional basketball player who last played for Anwil Włocławek of the PLK. of the Polish Basketball League (PLK).
+Standing at 6'9, he plays both the power forward and center positions.

-Early life

-Born in Szczecin, Szewczyk grew up with PKK Szczecin's youth teams.
+Career

+After playing two successful seasons in his native Poland, Szewczyk was evaluated by several top teams in Europe before signing with Braunschweig of Germany's top division (Bundesliga I) for the 2002–03 season.
+Many considered him at the time as the best prospect from Poland in his age group.

+National team

 He has been a member of the Polish Junior National Team, the Polish Under-20 National Team and the Polish “B” National Team.
 He currently is a member of the Polish National Team.

-Basketball career

-After playing two successful seasons in his native Poland, Szewczyk was evaluated by several top teams in Europe before signing with Braunschweig of Germany’s top division (Bundesliga I) for the 2002-03 season.
-Many considered him at the time as the best prospect from Poland in his age group.